• Free shipping on all orders

 • Temperament: Community

 A male and female dwarf gourami can work as a pair and they are striking fish that come in vibrant colors.
 They make great community fish but also work as a lonesome pair with a red-tailed shark.
-Dwarf gourami is peaceful community fish that a red-tailed shark will tolerate.
+Dwarf gourami is a peaceful community fish that a red-tailed shark will tolerate.

 9. Bala Sharks